saifazmi/BlockAge/README.md

 Knows Bugs
 ----------
 #### Blockade
-- Cannot place blocked's after starting a new game without quiting
+- ~~Cannot place blockades after starting a new game without quiting
-the game.
+the game.~~

 #### Custom Game
 - When redirected to map creator it pop-ups a window.